sekvanto/par/README.md

 par - pocket archiver.
-A simple data compression cli program, which supports this set of compression algorithms:
+A simple data compression cli program, which supports a set of compression algorithms:

 * Huffman coding
 * Yet to be added